Ivan1248/Folmes/README.md

 # Folmes
-A program for messaging using shared folders.
+A program for messaging through shared folders.